The Rise of the Meritocracy: Chapter Seven: Rich and Poor

 In meritocracy the differences between the high salaries of the upper classes and the low salaries of the lower classes are justified.
 The salaries within each class are exactly the same and only change once every year.
 The populists say that it is unfair and clamour for more justice.

 Chapter Eight: Crisis

 Girls from the elite have started to fight on behalf of the technicians, who do not mind.
 An idea develops that all jobs are equal.
 The populists argue for schools to promote more diversity.
 Women want equality.
 Until now their cleverness has only been used to educate their children.
 They are judged for their warmth of heart and not for their worldly success.
-Men choose their wives according to their QIs.
-Women do not, instead choosing by physical appearance.

 Elite status is becoming hereditary.
 Now, there is no longer any hope because a person's ability is known even before he or she is born.
 There is a traffic in babies to get those who are clever.
 The conservatives want this hereditary status to continue.
 A latent crisis is growing and a revolution is coming; the people are rising up, but they are more against the conservatives than for the populists.